anyoptimization/pymoo/docs/source/interface/problem.md

     - `FunctionalProblem <../problems/index.ipynb>`_: Define a problem :code:`FunctionalProblem` by using a **function** for each objective and constraint.
 ```

 Next, we define an **unconstrained** optimization problem with two variables and two objectives.
 Because the lower and upper bounds are identical for both variables, only a float value is passed to the `Problem` constructor.
 Assuming the `Algorithm` has a population size N, the input variable `x` is a two-dimensional matrix with the dimensions (N,2).
 The input has two columns because the optimization problem has `n_var=2`.
-Thus, to evaluated the problem makes use of the vectorized calculations `[:, 0]` and `[:, 1]` to select the first and second variables for each row in the input matrix `x`.
+Thus, to evaluate the problem makes use of the vectorized calculations `[:, 0]` and `[:, 1]` to select the first and second variables for each row in the input matrix `x`.

 ```{code-cell} ipython3
 import numpy as np